zapabob/ROCm/README.md

 #### Support for future APUs
 We are well aware of the excitement and anticipation built around using ROCm with an APU system which fully exposes Shared Virtual Memory alongside and cache coherency between the CPU and GPU.
-To this end, in 2017 we plan on testing commercial AM4 motherboards for the Bristol Ridge and Raven Ridge families of APUs.
+To this end, in mid 2017 we plan on testing commercial AM4 motherboards for the Bristol Ridge and Raven Ridge families of APUs.
 Just like you, we still waiting for access to them!
 Once we have the first boards in the lab we will detail our experiences via our blog, as well as build